Alzheimer's Documentary Series

 You've got scads of blow dryers and hair dryers and razors and scads of people talking.

-And then somebody's trying to cut my hair and I'm already, like, totally heading towards meltdown.
+And to me, all that is just, it's so overstimulating and it's so noisy, and it starts giving me tremors, and then somebody's trying to cut my hair and I'm already like totally heading towards meltdown.

 I cut my own hair for a couple years, didn't do a good job.

-But knowing that I cannot handle all the confusion and noise of a salon, it's like, pick your choices.
+Yeah, you remember last time I came in, I had cut it myself, but knowing that I cannot handle all the confusion and noise of a salon, it's like, pick your choices, look half decent or have a meltdown.

 >>You can go ahead and put your earplugs in.

-Now, the first one's gonna be a little loud till I get to the low setting, okay?
+Now the first one's gonna be a little loud till I get to the low setting, okay?

 >>Okay, thank you.

-(blow dryer whirring) Dementia is a roller coaster.
+(hairdryer whooshing) Dementia is a roller coaster.

 There's days that I'm doing pretty good and I just feel like, "Wow, it's a great day.